 First Hall of Records

-The Sixth Pylon leads you into the First Hall of Records, you can see the magnificent colossal statues of Amun (much restored) and the goddess Amaunet, of reddish sandstone, dedicated by Tutankhamun, whose name was later chiseled out and replaced by that of his successor Horemheb.
+Also in the First Hall of Records, you can see the magnificent colossal statues of Amun (much restored) and the goddess Amaunet, of reddish sandstone, dedicated by Tutankhamun, whose name was later chiseled out and replaced by that of his successor Horemheb.

 On the rear side of the doorway leading to the southern part of the court are reliefs of Seti II.
 In the east wall, on the facade of Hatshepsut's building, is a false door, once lavishly adorned with gold and lapis lazuli.

 Constructed of pink granite, it is divided into two parts, with the front chamber opening to the west and the rear one to the east.
 In the east wall of the rear chamber is a double window with four steps leading up to it.
-Both are covered internally and externally with reliefs, some of them having well preserved coloring.
+Both are covered internally and externally with reliefs, some of them having well-preserved coloring.

-On the outer walls, on the south side of the front chamber, ceremonies at the King's entrance into the temple are depicted, along with a scene where the sacred barque of Amun is borne in a procession by priests.
+On the outer walls, on the south side of the front chamber, ceremonies at the pharaoh's entrance into the temple are depicted, along with a scene where the sacred barque of Amun is borne in a procession by priests.

 Second Hall of Records

-The rooms on the north and south sides of the Hall of Records, now largely in ruins, were built by Queen Hatshepsut and decorated with reliefs, which were later chiseled out or replaced by the names of Tuthmosis III.
+The rooms on the north and south sides of the Hall of Records, now largely in ruins, were built by Hatshepsut and decorated with reliefs, which were later chiseled out or replaced by the names of Tuthmosis III.
 Here, too, is a statue of Amenophis II.

 To the east of this, on a lower level, an area of rubble is all that remains of the earliest temple of the Middle Kingdom.
 The rooms built by Tuthmosis III can be identified on the north side; in front of them was a passage in which statues of high dignitaries especially deserving of honor were set up by the Pharaohs.